On this page:

 Let’s Do It Again!

-We’ve seen all the essential pieces (a grammar, an AST data type definition, an operational semantics, an interpreter, a compiler, etc.) for implementing a programming language, albeit for an amazingly simple language.
+We’ve seen all the essential pieces—a grammar, an AST data type definition, a semantic specification (the interpreter), a compiler, etc.—for implementing a programming language, albeit for an amazingly simple language.

 We will now, through a process of iterative refinement, grow the language to have an interesting set of features.